1.Opening of Account

 The bank reserves to itself the right to close any account, which in its opinion is not properly conducted or is otherwise undesirable for any reason.

-If the account is closed within one year from the date of opening, incidental charges at the rate prescribed by the bank shall be levied and deducted from the balance before it is paid.
+If the account is closed within one year from the date of opening, incidental charges as prescribed by the bank will be levied and deducted from the balance before it is paid.